Split Tickets

 Things to know before booking your Private Tour

-• This is a 10–11 hour full-day private tour covering the Blue Cave and 5 islands, with round-trip transfers from Split or Trogir.
+• This is a 10–11 hour private full-day tour covering the Blue Cave and 5 stunning islands, with convenient round-trip transfers from Split or Trogir.

-• The boat is private, reserved for your group only (up to 10 guests), making it ideal for families, couples, or friends.
+• Your boat is reserved exclusively for your group (up to 10 guests), making it the perfect choice for families, couples, or friends who want privacy and flexibility.

-• Blue Cave entry tickets are not included in the base price.
-Fees vary seasonally (€12-24 per person) and must be paid in cash on-site.
+• Please note that Blue Cave entry tickets are not included in the base price.
+Fees vary seasonally (€12–24 per person) and must be paid in cash on-site.

 Private v/s standard Blue Cave tour